France - The Southern Coast 9 Days

 Take day trips to various small towns:

-• Discover Antibes-wander at a leisurely pace.
-The narrow, winding cobblestone streets are filled with little boutiques, gourmet food shops, cafés, and restaurants.
+• Discover Antibes - stroll through narrow, winding cobblestone streets lined with shops, food stores, cafés, and restaurants.

 • Overnight: Nice or Antibes.